NIG Annual Work Conference 2022

 Award ceremony Supervisor of the Year & Van Poeljeprijs

-During this festive ceremony, the PhD Supervisor of the Year Award will be rewarded for the elected best supervisor, and the Van Poeljeprijs for the best disseration of the past year.
+During this festive ceremony, the PhD Supervisor of the Year Award is rewarded for the elected best supervisor, and the Van Poeljeprijs for the best disseration of the past year.
+Read more about the winner of the Van Poeljeprize here.

 Friday 14 October 14.30 – 15.30*